Simmonsj10/Amazon_Vine_Analysis/README.md

 Author: Jerome Simmons

 ## Overview of the Analysis
-In this assignment, we analyzed amazon product review data using PySpark to create custom tables in PostgreSQL.
-We also analyzed product rating data to determine if paid reviews are biased.
-For the amazon product reviews, I chose pet products.
+In this assignment, we analyzed Pet Product review data using PySpark.
+We analzyed paid reviews as well as non-paid reviews in order to determine if there was any bias between the two datasets.
+In order to determine bias, we reviewed the percentage of five star reviews from paid and unpaid review data.

 ## Results
+The paid base was significantly smaller than the unpaid base.
+Nevertheless, the unpaid reviews tended to be more favorable (more 5-star reviews) than paid reviews.

 How many Vine reviews & non-Vine reviews were there?
 * There were 170 paid ("vine") reviews and 37,790 unpaid ("non-vine") reviews